wesleydeal/wesleydeal.github.io/content/tools/tpmiddle/index.md

 An [AutoHotKey-based substitute](http://web.archive.org/web/20220125153630/http://forum.notebookreview.com/threads/ultranav-middle-click-button-scroll.423415/) was listed in the Notebook Review forums a few years ago.

+### W10Wheel.NET
-[W10Wheel.NET](https://github.com/ykon/w10wheel.net/releases/latest) ([wiki](https://github.com/ykon/w10wheel.net/wiki)) which requires [.NET Framework 4.x](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer) seems to be the best option.
+[W10Wheel.NET](https://github.com/ykon/w10wheel.net/releases/latest) by ykon ([wiki](https://github.com/ykon/w10wheel.net/wiki)) seems to be the best option.
+You'll need [.NET Framework 4.x](https://dotnet.microsoft.com/en-us/download/dotnet-framework/thank-you/net48-web-installer).

 As per [/u/JakandClank on reddit](https://old.reddit.com/r/thinkpad/comments/q2cfup/tpmiddle_on_newer_thinkpads/):

 >I've got a pretty decent workaround with w10wheel that works just about as well as tpmiddle did.
 Here's how I do it:
 >
 > 1. Download w10wheel and unzip it somewhere.
-> 2. Follow the instructions on this page to create a UAC-less shortcut for the program.
+> 2. Follow the instructions on [this page](https://www.tenforums.com/tutorials/57690-create-elevated-shortcut-without-uac-prompt-windows-10-a.html) to create a UAC-less shortcut for the program.
 This will allow the program to run as administrator without having to allow it every time with the User Account Control prompt.
 You want to run it as admin so you can scroll on things like Task Manager and your clipboard history.
 > 3. Copy the shortcut into this directory: `C:\Users\(username)\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`
 >
 > Now the w10wheel program will be installed (by just unzipping it, there's no installer) and will launch at startup without an annoying UAC prompt.